umcu/clinlp/docs/source/installation.md

 pip install clinlp
 ```

-As a good practice, we recommend installing `clinlp` in a virtual environment.
+As good practice, we recommend installing `clinlp` in a virtual environment.
 If you are not familiar with virtual environments, you can find more information [here](https://docs.python.org/3/library/venv.html).

 ## Optional dependencies